rezendi/ykarma/README.md

 employee rewards -- a day off, a course, a conference, a social event at company expense, etc. -- would a) be good for morale, b) identify those people most highly thought of by their fellow workers.
-In that case the company would be the"vendor" of rewards for their employees.
+In that case the company would be the "vendor" of rewards for their employees.

 It's also easy to envision why external vendors would want to offer rewards to people who have established themselves as high-reputation within a particular